-However, increase demand without a corresponding increase in production will bring about high cost of living.
+increase However, demand without corresponding increase in production will bring about high cost of living.
 Many people will be chasing few goods and this will lead to upward movement of prices of commodities and services.
 Of a note, demand and price are constantly increasing in Nigeria due to population pressure and cost of living as is experienced especially in the urban areas.